Talk: Nasu Kinoko X Urobuchi Gen

 Q: And you, Urobuchi-san?

-Uro: Well, I put out doujin games from a company, so...
-(Laughs)
+Uro: Well, I put out doujin games from a company, so... (laughs)

-Nasu: Hahaha!
-(Laughs)
+Nasu: Hahaha! (laughs)

-Uro: It took some dodgy political dealings for me to get into this situation, though...
-(Laughs) It's all about bargaining tactics.
+Uro: It took some dodgy political dealings for me to get into this situation, though... (laughs) It's all about bargaining tactics.
 How comfortable a creative zone I can get for myself.
 That's why I need to be cold about my own works at certain points.
 If I cut this off, then it'll help this other aspect come to life.
 I calculate it like that.
 As the commander, I always focus on how to achieve victory under the conditions I've been dealt.
-Which is the victory method that takes the least amount of casualties...one's wallet really has nothing to do with creativity, which is sad in a way.
-(Laughs) Yes, it's very sad.
+Which is the victory method that takes the least amount of casualties...one's wallet really has nothing to do with creativity, which is sad in a way. (laughs) Yes, it's very sad.

 Q: Finally, do you have any messages for your fans?

 Uro: Hmm.
-To be honest, I expected to hear people say "Your career ended with Kikokugai, but if people will really enjoy this new stuff I'm putting out...then I'll keep on doing it!
-(Laughs)
+To be honest, I expected to hear people say "Your career ended with Kikokugai, but if people will really enjoy this new stuff I'm putting out...then I'll keep on doing it! (laughs)

 Nasu: Yes, please continue.

 Uro: If they'll appreciate me, then I'll keep going on forever.
-Uwahh...listen to how shameless I sound.
-(Laughs)
+Uwahh...listen to how shameless I sound. (laughs)

-Nasu: I also thought Tsukihime had a lot of problems, but was surprised to see how much people enjoyed it, so I thought 'well, maybe I'll just do as I please from here on out.'
-(Laughs) Seriously, though, I want to try and keep my unique rhythm while aiming for a better product that will grab a wider audience.
+Nasu: I also thought Tsukihime had a lot of problems, but was surprised to see how much people enjoyed it, so I thought 'well, maybe I'll just do as I please from here on out.' (laughs) Seriously, though, I want to try and keep my unique rhythm while aiming for a better product that will grab a wider audience.
 I want to try and be true to the old saying that "the third one is always better than the second."
-So I hope people are excited...
-(Laughs)
+So I hope people are excited... (laughs)

-Uro: So you aren't going to say anything about future releases?
-(Laughs)
+Uro: So you aren't going to say anything about future releases? (laughs)

 Nasu: Ummm...
 (He throws out some considerations.)
-Cut that part!
-(Laughs)
+Cut that part! (laughs)

-All: (Loud laughter.)
+All: (Loud laughter)

 Recorded on April 26, 2002, in Hiyokoya, Akihabara.